nilesc/Long-Structured-Debate-Generation-and-Evaluation/README.md

     python tree_builder.py

-This will construct source and target data and place it in `./input_files/`
+This will construct source and target data and place it in `./input_files/`.
+The tree_builder script gives several options for how to build the tree, including whether to include only Pro aguments, only Con arguments, or both, and whether or not to augment the data with sub-trees.

 ## Setup environment